 What about the Pura Kikki Bottle?

-In my experience, the sippy tops and the straws on the Pura Kikki Stainless kid’s water bottle are hard to clean and it needs to be replaced fairly often.
-It’s farther down on my list for those reasons, though the stainless steel base of it is fantastic.
+In my experience, the sippy tops and the straws on the Pura Kikki Stainless kid’s water bottle are hard to clean and they need to be replaced fairly often.
+It’s farther down on my list for those reasons, though the stainless steel base of it is fantastic—and that you can get a flat top and use it as a storage container after the kids are done with it.
+And people love it!

 What about a no-leak sippy cup?